raghavauppuluri13/robot_arm_micro_src/README.md

 - Extend the base to be the extent of the safety circle
 - Save automatic motions, possibly in an SD card.
 - A default reset state for the arm
+- Some way of telling the user the controls if advanced functions are added.